Orlyse/Dual-plane-Multi-camera-Calibration-And-Handpose-Detection/README.md

 ```bash
 python3 capture_video.py record extrinsic
 ```
-This time, the board must be seen by **at least 2 cameras simultaneously** in as many frames as possible — ideally get direct co-visibility between *every* camera pair, not just adjacent ones, since weak or missing pairwise coverage is the single biggest source of extrinsic error.
+This time, the board must be seen by **at least 2 (3 if possible) cameras simultaneously** in as many frames as possible, ideally get direct co-visibility between *every* camera pair, not just adjacent ones, since weak or missing pairwise coverage is the single biggest source of extrinsic error.

 Output: `data/extri_data/videos/<DATE_HOUR>/take0-camXX.mp4`